 Prosper is committed to support the long-term conservation of the BBEFR and adjacent portions of the NSPSF.
-By March 2023, and building on the experience of the First Phase, Prosper and GEC will expand the Recovery Project to cover the total target area of 10,000ha with support from Prosper and other stakeholders.
+By September 2023, and building on the experience of the first phase, Prosper and GEC will initiate the next phase of the Recovery Project, with support from Prosper and other stakeholders.